tanaylab/metacells/README.rst

     metacell may vary, our estimator also ensures one large cell doesn't dominate the results.
 That is, the computed fractions are *not* simply "sum of the gene UMIs in all cells divided by the sum of all gene UMIs in all cells".

+``grouped`` per metacell
+    The number of cells grouped into each metacell.

 ``total_umis`` per metacell
     We still provide the total UMIs count for each metacell (the sum of all the UMIs in all the genes in all the cells).
     We call the "effective UMIs" of a specific gene in the metacell is this number time its fraction in the metacell